-‘Downton Abbey’ Actor Who Plays Carson Is Recognized By Prince Charles
+‘Downton Abbey’ Actor, Who Plays Carson, Is Recognized By Prince Charles

 Jim Carter, best known as Mr. Carson, the butler from Downton Abbey, was all smiles as he was invested as an Officer of the Order of the British Empire this month.
 It’s hard not to think that his character wouldn’t have also been over the moon at the prospect of being recognized by royalty.

-Vanity Fair says that Carter, who has been on Downton Abbey for every episode, and will star in the upcoming Downton movie, attended the event at Buckingham Palace with his wife, actor, Imelda Staunton to get his OBE medal from Prince Charles.
-Staunton, who will be introduced as a new character for the upcoming Downton movie has her own investiture, receiving a CBE back in 2016.
+Vanity Fair says that Carter, who has been on Downton Abbey for every episode, and will star in the upcoming Downton movie, attended the event at Buckingham Palace with his wife, Imelda Staunton, to get his OBE medal from Prince Charles.
+Staunton, who will be introduced as a new character for the upcoming Downton movie, has her own investiture, receiving a CBE back in 2016.

 Carter gushed that he couldn’t wait to show his medal to his mother, Molly, 99, who he said was so excited for him.